 When there is a substantial price difference between products in the same category, we want to know if it’s justified, quality is the first concern, and we keep this in mind during our tests as well as reading other consumer reports to see other people’s experiences.
 If we feel the lower-priced product does the job just fine, then we’ll say so.

 All of the time and effort that goes into researching and compiling reviews is paid for by commissions from sales of products that we recommend.

 If you return a product that we referred you to purchase, then we don’t make any money.

-That’s the incentive to provide the best information that tells the whole story.
+That’s our incentive to provide the best information that tells the whole story.
 Returns are annoying, especially if you bought a gift or have a deadline.
 If you’re not satisfied with a product, then leave a comment!
 We can only share our experience and collect information from the experiences shared by others.
 Everyone can get a more accurate picture when we share information.

-The best thing that has happened for consumers is freedom and availability of information.
+The best thing that has happened for consumers is the freedom and availability of information.
 What do you do when you’re at a store trying to decide if you should get something?
 Pull out your handy Google Machine and read reviews.
 What’s more convenient than that?

 Clean4Happy is dedicated to finding the best tools and solutions for people who quickly want answers to their questions.
 When readers choose to buy our independently chosen editorial picks, we earn affiliate commissions that support our work.
 Clean4Happy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.